mattermost/mattermost-handbook/operations/messaging-and-math/developer-relations.md

 Developer Relations and community outreach can take on many forms and is a constantly evolving practice.
 At Mattermost, our focus is always on our community of administrators, developers, and end users.

-Every member of the internal Mattermost team participates in Developer Relations, whether formally part of the Community Team or just a participant in community activities such as discussions on the community server, discussions at external events, or other interactions with non-internal community members.
+Every member of the internal Mattermost team participates in Developer Relations.
+This can be as a formal member of the Community Team or as a casual participant in community activities such as discussions on the community server, discussions at external events, or other interactions with non-internal community members.

 Some activities that fall under the purview of formal Developer Relations: